Man arrested after decomposed bodies recovered from drain in central Delhi | Law-Order

 - India

-A 24-year-old man was arrested after two decomposed bodies were recovered from a drain opposite the India International Centre here, police said on Wednesday.
+A 23-year-old man was arrested after two decomposed bodies were recovered from a drain opposite the India International Centre here, police said on Wednesday.

-The accused has been identified as Atik, a native of Bihar and currently residing in Mayur Vihar, Phase-1, Trilokpuri, they said.
+The accused has been identified as Mohammad Ateeque, a resident of Araria district in Bihar, they said, adding he works as daily wage labourer.

-Deputy Commissioner of Police (New Delhi) Amrutha Guguloth said they received information at about 6.17 pm on Tuesday that two bodies were recovered from a drain opposite the India International Centre in central Delhi.
+Deputy Commissioner of Police (New Delhi) Amrutha Guguloth said they received a call around 6.17 pm on Tuesday where the caller said he saw two bodies in a drain opposite India International Centre, Lodhi Estate in central Delhi.

-Police reached the spot and met the relatives of the deceased, he said, adding they identified the victims as Khurshid, 31, and Sajjad, 34, from Arariya in Bihar.
+Police reached the spot and met Mohammad Ashab and other relatives of the victims who identified them as Khurshid, 31, and Sajjad, 34, from Araria in Bihar.

+Ashab said he got information that Khurshid and Sajjad, both living in Kotla, were missing from the last three to four days.
+Ashab went to Kotla where he met Ateeque and Alauddin, roommates of the deceased.
+He enquired about Khurshid and Sajjad but Ateeque and Alauddin did not give any satisfactory reply, the DCP said.

+When he told them that he will inform the police, Ateeque took Ashab to the spot from where the two bodies were recovered, police said.

 According to a senior police officer, the accused said the reason behind the death of the two persons was theft.